patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 This simple example includes only the filtering, sorting and pagination features and excludes arguments and properties related to the other features (see [Features](#features)).

 All features are disabled by default.
 Features are enabled by passing a feature sub-object containing `isEnabled: true` and any feature-specific arguments.
 For example, to enable filtering in this example we pass `filter: { isEnabled: true, filterCategories: [...] }`.
-Some features have no feature-specific arguments; for example, to enable pagination we pass only `pagination: { isEnabled: true }`.
+Some features have no required feature-specific arguments; for example, to enable pagination we pass only `pagination: { isEnabled: true }`.

 This example also shows a powerful optional capability of these hooks: the `persistTo` argument.
 This can be passed to either `useTableState` or `useClientTableBatteries` and it allows us to store the current pagination/sort/filter state in a custom location and use that as the source of truth.
 The supported `persistTo` values are `'state'` (default), `'urlParams'` (recommended), `'localStorage'` or `'sessionStorage'`.
 For more on each option see [Custom state persistence targets](#custom-state-persistence-targets).